-All members of 1st place teams in each age division will receive a plaque or similar award.
-All members of teams placing 2nd through 5th in each age division will receive a rosette.
-Additional placings may receive rosettes if they are available.
+All members of 1st through 3rd place teams in each age division will receive a plaque or similar award.

 High point individuals in each age division will receive a plaque or similar award.

 Individuals placing 2nd through 5th in each age division will receive a rosette.
 Additional placings may receive rosettes if they are available.